audio-dsp/RackAFX-Dev/README.md

-The following repository is and was meant to be used with Will Prickle's RackAFX I've followed the tutorials to setup an "All_SDK".
+The following repository is and was meant to be used with Will Pirkle's RackAFX I've followed the tutorials to setup an "All_SDK".

 ![Audio Plugins](vst_au_AAX.png "Audio Plugins")